robinhowlett/robinhowlett.github.com/_posts/2021-07-26-accessible-communication-sms-with-twilio-jbang-picocli.markdown

     ...
 ```

-Run the server via JBang like so - it will start listening for messages:
+Run the server via JBang like so - it will start listening for requests from the Twilio webhook:

 ```
 > jbang ReportingServer.java